Here you can learn all about one of the world's best disc golf courses: Eagles Crossing Disc Golf Course in Hawk Point, Missouri

 The first time Eagles Crossing caught the attention of a large number of disc golfers was when it hosted an OTB Skins Match in August 2021 that featured elite and popular pros Simon Lizotte, Eagle McMahon, James Conrad, and Nate Sexton.
 When Lizotte talked about the course in a vlog the day before the Skins Match, he called it "the best course I've ever played" and "the full disc golf experience."
 After the skins match, McMahon named the course his favorite in the world.

 Eagles Crossing's presence in the top 10 of the World's Best Disc Golf Courses is another big testament to its quality.
-Courses earn their place in the top 10 based on ratings of disc golfers with UDisc and not the opinions of UDisc's staff, and this course got here after being open for just one season when it was unfinished and in what its owner called a "test flight" year.
+Courses earn their place in the top 10 based on ratings of disc golfers with UDisc and not the opinions of UDisc's staff, and this course first entered the top 10 in 2022 when it was unfinished and in what its owner called a "test flight" year.
+It then moved up a spot in 2023.

 "We intend for this course to be maintained at the highest level," Samuels said.
 "We're not there yet, and it'll take some time.
 But this is the premier course as far I'm concerned, and I don't expect anybody to catch us."

-What's It Like to Play Disc Golf at Eagles Crossing?
+What's It Like to Play at Eagles Crossing Disc Golf Course?

 The person Samuels hired to manage Eagles Crossing is Anthony Angel.
 He was a regional touring pro disc golfer before an injury sidelined him.
 We talked to him to learn more about what the course was like from the standpoint of a serious disc golf player.